 THE WAR OF THE WORLD -- 1: The Clash of Empires, Parts 3 [begin minute 5.54], 4, and 5 for Russia, Turkey, and Versailles.

-Territorial Changes -- Europe 1914, Europe 1920 (Prentice-Hall: Audio Guided Tour) and Africa, 1919-39 (McGraw-Hill: In-Motion Animations).
-Optional: Japan in World War I [4 minutes], Sykes-Picot Agreement and the Balfour Declaration [13 minutes], and Arabia after World War I [10 minutes] (Khan Academy); World Migration, ca. 1860-1920 (Pearson: Global Snapshot); Territorial Evolution of Poland, 1635-2009 (Wikipedia); and Europe After the Treaty of Versailles, 1918, Territorial Changes in Europe and the Near East after World War I, Outcomes of World War I in Europe, North Africa, and Some of the Middle East, and Europe in 1923 (Norton iMaps).
+Territorial Changes -- Europe after World War I (The Map as History).
+Optional: Europe After World War I and Africa, 1919-39 (McGraw-Hill: IMaps in Motion); World Migration, ca. 1860-1920 (Pearson: Global Snapshot); Territorial Evolution of Poland, 1635-2009 (Wikipedia); and Europe After the Treaty of Versailles, 1918, Territorial Changes in Europe and the Near East after World War I, and Outcomes of World War I in Europe, North Africa, and Some of the Middle East (Norton iMaps).

 CULTURES OF CREATIVITY